 Local authority funding is a type of financial support provided by a local council to assist individuals who cannot afford the costs of their care.

-To determine eligibility for this funding, a means test is conducted, involving a thorough financial assessment of the individual's personal circumstances, including factors such as pensions, assets and savings.
+To determine eligibility for financial support, a means test is conducted, involving a thorough financial assessment of the individual's personal circumstances, including factors such as pensions, assets and savings.

 While local authority funding covers essential expenses like accommodation, meals and basic personal care, it does not extend to cover additional services or amenities offered by the care home.
 The responsibility for covering any extra services falls on the individual and their personal expenses allowance.

 In some instances, a top-up fee may be necessary.
-This occurs when an individual chooses a care home with costs that exceed the personal budget provided by the local authority and as a result, the individual or a family member is required to contribute the remaining care fees known as a top-up fee.
+A top-up fee occurs when an individual chooses a care home with costs that exceed the personal budget provided by the local authority and as a result, the individual or a family member is required to contribute the remaining care fees known as a top-up fee.

 The fees for care homes can vary significantly based on factors such as the type of care home, its location, and the range of care services and amenities it provides.
 Moving into a care home constitutes a substantial financial commitment, necessitating careful consideration of one's ability to afford the cost of care.
 We recommend seeking guidance from a financial advisor who can conduct a means test to determine whether self-funding is a suitable option, or to explore other potential options.